GW Crowdfunding Policies and Procedures

 • Promises of shares or ownership to donors in relation to the project

-• Any team member found to have a financial or personal interest in the approved project
+• Any team member found to have a personal financial interest in the approved project

 • Any team member without a clear affiliation with the university